COMPREHENSIVE APPROACH

 Monster walks with TheraBand

-PHASE 3: INTEGRATED SKILL REHAB
+PHASE THREE: INTEGRATED SKILL REHAB

 Goals